 Radiation therapy can cause vascular injury and increase the risk of stroke.
 Unfortunately, stroke is fairly common among long-term survivors of brain tumors and can be either completely asymptomatic or completely devastating, depending on the location.
-Stroke risk can be reduced in some patients with diet, aspirin, and other preventive measures.
+Stroke risk can be reduced by managing risk factors.
+Please talk to your doctor about stroke risk.